 Types of Filters There are three basic types of filters that you will be working with - Band Pass Passes a relatively narrow band of frequencies.
 This kind of filter is used often in front of receivers in order to pass the desired frequency or band of frequencies and attenuate frequencies outside of the desired band. - Band Reject (Notch) This is a compliment to the Band Pass filter.
 One use of this filter is to eliminate an interfering signal or band of signals. - Band Pass/Band Reject Most VHF and UHF duplexers use this type of filter because a single filter can perform both tasks with reduced insertion loss.
 When tuning a Pass/Reject filter, typically you tune the pass band first and then tune the reject.
 This is because when you move the pass band the reject moves along with it.
 The adjustment for the reject side will move the reject point in relation to the pass band.
 Of these three types of filter Band Reject and Band Pass/Band Reject are most common for making duplexers for the 2 Meter and 70 Centimeter Bands.
 Typically, in order to tune a filter or a set of filter like what makes up a duplexer, we need some way of looking at the frequency response of the filter(s).
 There are multiple ways of doing this, some easier than others.
 Tracking Generator My preferred method of tuning filters and duplexers is using something called a Tracking Generator.
 This tool is usually part of a radio service monitor or a spectrum analyzer with a tracking generator option.
-A tracking generator gives you a complete picture of the filter response at a glance which looks something like this: The way this accomplished is one port of the instrument will generate a frequency sweep between to set frequencies, something like 440 to 445 MHz on a Generate port.
+A tracking generator gives you a complete picture of the filter response at a glance which looks something like this: The way this accomplished is one port of the instrument will generate a frequency sweep between two set frequencies, something like 440 to 445 MHz on a Generate port.
 This sweep will then be detected and displayed using the Antenna port with the DUT (device under test) in between.
-The maximum width of the sweep depends on the limits of the tracking generator being used.
+The maximum width of the sweep depends on the limits of the tracking generator and spectrum analyzer being used.
 Since a tracking generator generates a very low power signal for it's measurements, you can safely tune the filter(s) and watch the results in real time on the display.
 A piece of equipment like this would do the job nicely.
 NOTE: Never tune a filter when it is energized with the full power of a transmitter.
 Damage to the filter is likely to result permanently damaging the filter.
+Even 1 watt of power can cause permanent damage to the filter!
 The other very useful thing you can do with a tracking generator when paired with something called a return loss bridge is test antennas.
 This device is connected to the Generator and antenna ports of the tracking generator and the DUT connector is connected to whatever you want to see the return loss on.
 In short what this device does is allow you to insert your tracking generator into a device such as an antenna and accurately show on the output the frequency response of the device and how much RF energy the device dissipates.
 The amount of RF energy that get dissipated by the Device is called Return Loss.
 Measuring the return loss of an antenna can tell us if the antenna is or isn't radiating efficiently.
 It will also tell you, when paired with a tracking generator what the bandwidth of the antenna is.
 Return loss is normally measured in dB.

 Noise Generator and Spectrum Analyzer If you have access to a spectrum analyzer that does not have a tracking generator option you can still tune filters with a small, cheap piece of additional equipment known as an RF noise generator.
 These can be had all over Ebay.
 I have the one made in China by BG7TBL and it works very well.
 In short, the way a lot of noise sources work is by using a Zener diode that is biased just on the edge of zenering which creates a bunch of wide band RF noise.
 There are also diodes that are specifically designed to create noise.
 A company called Noisewave makes all sorts noise devices including specialized noise diodes.
 The noise created by the devices is very low level and is fed into an amplifier, usually a cascading set of amplifiers in order to get the power output up to a level that is useful.
 Pictured below is the BG7TBL Noise Source, this unit uses a Zener diode to create its noise.
 I was planning on making a video on the use of the noise generator but someone else has made a good video showing its use.
 IMSAI Guy - Using Noise Source with Spectrum Analyzer YouTube Video IMSAI Guy - BG7TBL Noise Source Schematic